Frequently Asked Questions

 What is your policy about payment?

 We require payment at the time of treatment.
 We offer HICAPS which allows for patients to claim from their private health fund on the spot.
 We accept all health funds.
 We are a MEDIBANK preferred provider also.
-If your child qualifies for the Child Dental Benefits schedule, we are happy to provide treatment.
-You must let us know when you book in that you are planning to partake in this scheme as we need to ring and check your eligibility with Medicare prior to your child's appointment.
-Please be advised we accept most EFTPOS cards.
-American Express is excepted with a surcharge of 1.5%.
-We do not accept Diners cards.
+If your child qualifies for the Child Dental Benefits schedule, we are happy to provide treatment bulk billed under this scheme.
+(You must let us know when you book in that you are planning to partake in this scheme as we need to ring and check your eligibility with Medicare prior to your child's appointment.)
+We accept most EFTPOS cards.
+American Express is excepted (with no surcharge) We do not accept Diners cards.

 How can I be sure my information will be kept private?